-If your request for a benefit Claim is totally or partially denied, United Healthcare, CVS Caremark, Healthcare Bluebook, or SurgeryPlus, as applicable, will send you a written notice indicating the specific reason(s) for the denial within 30 days of receiving your Claim or request for a benefit.
-The notice will include a list of any additional information needed to appeal the denial to United Healthcare or CVS Caremark; reference to the specific plan provision on which the denial is based; a description of the Plan's review process; a description of any internal rule or guideline that was relied upon in making the decision on your Claim (or a statement that the rule or guideline is available upon request); and if the denial is based on medical necessity or similar Exclusion or Limitation, an explanation of the scientific or clinical judgment for the decision (or a statement that the explanation will be provided on request).
+If your request for a benefit or Claim is totally or partially denied, Aetna, CVS Caremark, Healthcare Bluebook, or SurgeryPlus (see Section XIV.
+Bundled Surgical Services and Pricing Transparency Programs for information regarding Healthcare Bluebook and SurgeryPlus), as applicable, will send you a written notice indicating the specific reason(s) for the denial within 30 days of receiving your Claim or request for a benefit.
+The notice will include a list of any additional information needed to appeal the denial; reference to the specific plan provision on which the denial is based; a description of the review process; a description of any internal rule or guideline that was relied upon in making the decision (or a statement that the rule or guideline is available upon request); and if the denial is based on medical necessity or other Exclusion or Limitation, an explanation of the scientific or clinical judgment for the decision (or a statement that the explanation will be provided on request).